averypowers16/15.S60_2026/6_advanced_optimization_part1/README.md

 ```
 You can exit the package manager by pressing delete/backspace.

-While you're there, please install the following packages:
+While you're there, please install the following packages if you do not have them already:
 * DataFrames
 * JuMP
 * CSV